Algebras without Involution and Quantum Field Theories: Wightman-functionals

 In free field models, LSZ states evaluate the VEV for creation operators and more generally these LSZ states are used to evaluate scattering amplitudes.
 For a single argument and with the LSZ state labeled $\ell(t;x)_\kappa$, with $\tilde{f}({\bf p})$ a tempered test function, $U(t)$ is unitary time translation and is a smooth solution of the Klein-Gordon equation.
 The Fourier transform of an $\ell(t;x)_{\kappa} \in {\cal B}$ suitable for a plane wave limit is with $\tilde{f}({\bf p})_\kappa =\delta_L({\bf p})u_\kappa$ and $\delta_L({\bf p})$ a test function delta sequence.
 The polarization and particle species are described by $u_{\kappa}$ and support is concentrated near the momentum ${\bf q}$ in the plane wave limit as $L \rightarrow \infty$.
 Plane wave ``in'' states are and ``out'' states are the $t\rightarrow \infty$ limits recognizing that the limits of transition probabilities may remain finite even when limits are not states within the Hilbert space.
 Evaluation of the scattering amplitudes below uses the pointwise nonnegative

-The constructed Hilbert spaces include states that are not asymptotically convergent to states of a free field.
 With energy-momentum support limited to mass shells, is independent of time for smooth solutions of the Klein-Gordon equation $\hat{f}(x)$, (\ref{skg}).
 In these cases, at asymptotic times with $\Phi_o(x)_{\kappa}$ a free field operator.
-For particular states and the constructions of physical interest, the $n>2$ connected functions contribute for all times.
+For particular (time-dependent) states and the constructions of physical interest, the $n>2$ connected functions contribute for all times.

 Transition amplitudes are as $t,L \rightarrow \infty$.
 The probability of observing the state described as $u$ given a pure state prepared as $v$ is the magnitude of the projection of $v$ on $u$, $|\langle u | v\rangle |^2/(\langle u | u\rangle \langle v | v\rangle)$ [\ref{vonN}].
 Only the connected function components ${^CW}_n$ contribute to the non-forward, plane wave limits.
 These connected function components ${^CW}_n$ are identified as the connected contribution to $W_n$ from (\ref{w-defn}).
 The connected terms vanish when any nonempty proper subset of arguments is separated from the remaining arguments by $\rho a$ with $a^2<0$ as the real number $\rho$ grows without bound.
 Using (\ref{perm-sub}) and (\ref{genr1}), evaluation of the $\delta_i^\pm$ and the Gaussian quadratures in (\ref{H-G}) result in evaluated with $(\rho)_n=0$, each $E_i = \omega_i$, and $s_\ell=-1$ for $\ell>k$ and $s_\ell=1$ otherwise.
 This result applies for the non-forward, plane wave limit with corrections of order $L^{-1}$ from approximations of the relatively slowly varying functions as constant within the momentum summations.
 The mean value theorem for integration, the nonnegativity of the delta sequences used in the LSZ functions, and continuity of $M(p)$, $B(p)$, $\Upsilon(p)$, $U_k(p)$, $\omega_j$ and a continuous regularization for the energy conserving delta justifies the approximation.
 In (\ref{result9}), the range of the summation over each component of $u$ producing the energy conserving delta is limited to $-1/\epsilon$ through $1/\epsilon$ and then the constant $\epsilon$ controls the approximation. as $\epsilon \rightarrow 0$ for each component of $q$.
 The forward contributions provide the state norms $\langle u|u \rangle$ [\ref{iqf}].